developmentseed/geokit-doc-seed/app/posts/s2-cli/2-0-measurement/2-0-1-area/index.md

 layout: post.html
 ---

-- Applicable for *Polygon* and *Multipolygon* geometry type.
-- Get total area in square kilometers of a polygon or polygons into a geojson file.
+- Gets the total area in km² of Polygon and MultiPolygon features that there are in a geojson file.

 #### Return:

-**Number** - area in square kilometers.
+**Number** - total area in km².

 ### Command line: